Meet our PSHE co-ordinator, Mrs Tunmore

 Personal, Social, health and Economic (PSHE) Education is a school subject through which pupils develop their knowledge, skills and attributes they need to manage their lives, now and in the future.
 It helps children and young people to stay healthy and safe, while preparing them to make the most of life and work.

-At Alresford Primary we will be following the DFE Statutory Guidance for Relationships and Health Education ensuring PSHE puts in place the key building blocks of healthy, respectful relationships, focusing on family and friendships, in all contexts, including online.
+At Alresford Primary we follow the DFE Statutory Guidance for Relationships and Health Education ensuring PSHE puts in place the key building blocks of healthy, respectful relationships, focusing on family and friendships, in all contexts, including online.
 This will also sit alongside the essential understanding of how to be healthy.
 We support the guiding principles that all compulsory subject content must be age appropriate and developmentally appropriate.
 It will be taught sensitively and inclusively, with respect to the backgrounds and beliefs of pupils and parents while always with the aim of providing pupils with the knowledge they need of the law.

 This will put in place the building blocks needed for positive and safe relationships, including with family, friends and online.
 Your child will be taught what a relationship is, what friendship is, what family means and who can support them.
 In an age-appropriate way, your child will cover how to treat each other with kindness, consideration and respect.
 By the end of primary school, pupils will have been taught content on: